yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    This is a release of an API for finding nearest neighbors among points in spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 5.0 cummulative changes from 2014, 2015, 2016 (svn revisions 153 -
+   159) including fixing a bug in the Lloyd cluster test and revising the KNN code to do an annular search.
+A checkpoint capability and a recovery constructor have been added to TNear.h.

    Release 4.0 cummulative changes from 2011, 2013, 2014, including
    flattening the tree for the C++ template by moving collisions into a